First human embryo editing experiment in U.S. ‘corrects’ gene for heart condition

 Ethicists urge caution in applying CRISPR to humans

-Jennifer Doudna ponders “what it means to be human” on the frontier of gene editing
+Jennifer Doudna ponders 'what it means to be human' on the frontier of gene editing